MilaimKas/Time_series_impact/Readme.md

 ## What is this ?

-Set of modules to perform in depth analysis of time series and intervention simulation to assess the power of a model.
+Set of modules to perform in depth analysis of time series and intervention simulation to assess the power of a model using underlying MLE model.
+Simple causalimpact-like wrapper for statsmodel's MLE  and PyBats.

 ## How to install